sipe90/tradfri-control-panel/README.md

 ## Deploying to a remote server (like Raspberry Pi)

-First make sure you have `git`, `node` (tested working with version `10.14`), `webpack@^4.x.x`, `webpack-cli` and `pm2` installed on your server.
+First make sure you have `git`, `node` (tested working with version `10.14`), `yarn` and `pm2` installed on your server.
 PM2 also has to be installed on the computer where you run the deployment.

-Webpack is required for now since the bundle is built during deployment.
-This might change in the future.

 The deployment is done over SSH so make sure you have a public key installed to your server to allow easier deployments without the need for passwords.
-More information about this can be found [from PM2 deploy documentation](https://pm2.io/doc/en/runtime/guide/easy-deploy-with-ssh/)
+More information about this can be found [from PM2 deploy documentation](https://pm2.keymetrics.io/docs/usage/deployment/)

 When you have created the deploy configuration, you can deploy the app with: